Roads End Fat Bike Beach Ride Lincoln City Oregon

 - Don’t ride in the salt water.
 It may be tempting, but it’s very hard on the bikes and gets sand into the drive train and cassette sprocket and that makes pedaling much more difficult.
 You want to keep the chain and components as free from sand as possible.

-- Rinse your bike thoroughly with fresh water immediately after your ride.
+- Rinse your bike thoroughly with fresh water immediately after your beach ride.
 This will help get the corrosive elements off your bike.

 - Be respectful of marine wildlife, and shore birds.
 Give them some space and stay clear of them.